-format Allow to choose a file format for the output file different from the file format of the input file.

-variant Allow to choose a file format variant for the output file.
+- --format Allow to choose a file format for the output file different from the file format of the input file. - --variant Allow to choose a file format variant for the output file.
 It is a comma-separated list of variant flags.
-Not all combinations are supported, and specifying inconsistent flags will result in an error message.
+Not all combinations are supported, and specifying inconsistent flags will result in an error message. - -existing Perform the clone operation to an already existing destination medium.
+Only the portion of the source medium which fits into the destination medium is copied.
+This means if the destination medium is smaller than the source only a part of it is copied, and if the destination medium is larger than the source the remaining part of the destination medium is unchanged.

-3Image resizing was added with VirtualBox 4.0.
+&lt;sup>3Image resizing was added with VirtualBox 4.0.